adamnstone/ExpertNetworkMap-ANS/documentation.md

 - link width is no longer a variable
 - links between two not-highlighted students are barely visible (low transparency), but links that are between a highlighted node and a not-highlighted node use a transparency gradient
 - `condenseLinksForSimulation` improves performance by squashing multiple links between the same two nodes in different directions and on different topics
+- code re-structured to centralize DOM operations and expedite future programming
 - *bug fix*: when the topic is filtered, the visible links are only those that pertain to that topic

 ## Previous Iterations